-Jesus, after asking his disciples their views regarding his true identity, made a profound statement regarding his church.
-He promised to build a community of Christian believers founded on God's truth that would never die out!
+Jesus, after asking his disciples their views regarding his identity, made a profound statement regarding his church.
+He promised to build a community of Christians founded on God's truth that would never die out!

 And I say also to you, that you are Peter; but upon this Rock (Jesus is speaking of himself) I will build My church, and the gates of the grave shall not prevail against it (Matthew 16:18, HBFV).

 With the possible exception of eleven disciples becoming Christians soon after his resurrection (see John 20:21 - 23), Jesus began to fulfill his Matthew 16 prophecy on one of God's annual Feast days!